MediaArea/MediaConch/DesignNarrative.md

 Like the OAIS reference model itself, the PREFORMA conformance checker project aims to serve as a framework for standards-building activities through the creation of powerful reporting tools.
 By extension, MediaArea's Conch toolset enables the creation of a complex representation net in the OAIS Archive, providing information needed to adequately preserve audiovisual data objects through time.

-### Conformance Checking at Digitization Time
+### Conformance Checking at digitisation Time

-#### Verification of Digitization Policy
+#### Verification of digitisation Policy

-Archival digitization workflows are generally highly defined and consistent so that various analog source objects are associated with particularly digitization requirements.
-Generally digitization specifications are selected in order to reduce alterations to the significant characteristics of the analog source material.
-Example of such digitization scenarios may be:
+Archival digitisation workflows are generally highly defined and consistent so that various analog source objects are associated with particularly digitisation requirements.
+Generally digitisation specifications are selected in order to reduce alterations to the significant characteristics of the analog source material.
+Example of such digitisation scenarios may be:

 - A PAL Betacam SX tape is digitized to a Matroska/FFV1 file at PAL specifications with YUV 4:2:2 8 bit video and 4 channels of 24 bit LPCM audio
 - A NTSC U-Matic tape is digitized to a Matroska/FFV1 file at NTSC specifications with YUV 4:2:2 10 bit video and 2 channels of 24 bit LPCM audio